-At DILLING, we have manufactured cotton underwear for the vast majority of the company’s 100 years.
-It is not as simple as it sounds, however – we have done some finetuning as we have gained experience with it.
-One of the major adjustments was replacing conventional cotton with organic cotton when possible.
+At DILLING, we have been manufacturing cotton underwear for the majority of the company’s 100 years.
+It is not as simple as it sounds, but we have done some finetuning as our experience and knowledge has increased.
+One major adjustment we made was replacing cotton with organic cotton where possible.
 There are several reasons for this.

-When the organic cotton has been through the ginning, spinning, and knitting processes, it comes to Denmark, where it is treated at our Nordic Swan labeled textile dye works, L.P.Hansen, in Bredsten near Vejle.
+Once the organic cotton has been through the ginning, spinning, and knitting process, it comes to Denmark, where it is treated at our Nordic Swan Eco labelled dyeworks, L.P.Hansen, in Bredsten near Vejle.
 Here, the cotton undergoes an environmentally friendly enzyme treatment known as ‘Bio Polish’.
-This treatment helps achieve even greater softness, makes the fabric hang more nicely, and prevents the ends of the fibers shrinking up and the fabric shedding lint (also known as pilling).
-Therefore, our organic cotton products stay nice for a long time.
+This treatment process gives the cotton an even greater softness, makes the material hang nicely, and prevents the ends of the fibres shrink and the fabric pilling (shedding lint).
+Therefore, our organic cotton products last a long time.